ChadLefort/mf-mfe-demo/README.md

 ## Todo

 - Add Storybook and Jest
+- Probably more optimizations to the webpack configs
 - Think about how versioning should work with federated modules
 - Look into [redux-dynamic-modules](https://github.com/Microsoft/redux-dynamic-modules)
 - Look into [single-spa](https://single-spa.js.org/) if even needed